WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 7. INTELLECTUAL PROPERTY RIGHTS

-7.3 The Customer shall not sub-license, assign or otherwise transfer the rights granted in clause 7.2.
+7.3 The Customer shall not sub-license, assign or otherwise transfer the rights granted in clause 7.2 and shall not use any such rights for any purpose or to any extent not expressly permitted under clause 7.2.

 This clause shall only be applicable if the Customer has purchased a Subscription.

-8.1 The Supplier hereby grants to the Customer a non-exclusive, non-transferable, limited right to permit Authorised Users in a maximum number not exceeding the amount agreed by the Supplier in the Order Form or the Order Confirmation (as applicable) to use the Services or Deliverables in respect of which the Customer has purchased a Subscription (the Subscribed Services) solely for the Customer’s internal business purposes during the Subscription Term.
+8.1 The Supplier hereby grants to the Customer a non-exclusive, non-transferable, limited right to permit Authorised Users in a maximum number not exceeding the amount specified by the Supplier in the Order Confirmation (or if no amount is specified thereon, the amount specified on the Order Form or on the Website (as applicable)) to use the Services or Deliverables in respect of which the Customer has purchased a Subscription (the Subscribed Services) solely for the Customer’s internal business purposes during the Subscription Term.

 8.2 The Customer shall: